mandel-macaque/marille/docs/samples/fswatcher.md

 ```

 As you can see the DiffGenerator worker takes advantage of the Marille Exception support and it throws a InvalidOperationException if the event type is not handled.
 This will allow the hub to catch the exception and to process
-it in the appropiate ErrorWorker.
+it in the appropriate ErrorWorker.

 ### ErrorWorkers